Category: Story

 Online Tools for Speed and Accessibility

 Sites like pdfFiller, which has over 12,500 verified reviews, are great for quick, one-off jobs.
-Many of these tools now respect GPC (Global Privacy Control) signals, so your session isn’t tracked.
-They are the go-to option if you’re on a phone or a public computer and need to fix a JPG / JPEG for a visa form or job application.
+Many of these tools now respect GPC (Global Privacy Control) signals, so your session is not tracked.
+They are the go-to option if you are on a phone or a public computer and need to fix a JPG / JPEG for a visa form or job application.

 Offline Software for Batch Processing and Privacy

-If you’re a professional dealing with thousands of images, offline software like Batch Picture Resizer is a better bet.
+If you are a professional dealing with thousands of images, offline software like Batch Picture Resizer is a better bet.
 It uses your computer’s full processing power to finish bulk tasks in minutes.
-Because it works without an internet connection, it’s the safest way to handle sensitive company files.
+Because it works without an internet connection, it is the safest way to handle sensitive company files.

-How to Maintain Image Quality & Resolution During Compression?
+How to Maintain Image Quality and Resolution During Compression

 Keeping your Image Quality / Resolution sharp while shrinking the file size is all about choosing the right method: Lossy or Lossless.